 The Chattaway is known for its char-broiled burger that’s delicious and the relaxing laid back atmosphere.
 You may be surprised to find a room inside set up for “high tea.”
 If you’re looking for that lovely experience be sure to make a reservation.

 If you like cocktails, tasty bites and a terrific view of Tampa Bay check out The Canopy Rooftop Lounge atop The Birchwood.
 Here you can score private cabanas and comfortable seating.

 Whether you visit to watch a magnificent sunset or stay for the party crowd that comes alive at night you will have a good time.
-Lots of pretty bites to eat at a place that is definitely one to see and be seen.
-It’s a really unique choice among the restaurants in St. Petersburg FL.
+Lots of pretty bites to eat at a place that is one to see and be seen.
+It’s a unique choice among the restaurants in St. Petersburg FL.

 Fresh seafood appetizers at The Canopy in St. Petersburg Florida

 Another iconic spot is the Don CeSar Hotel on St. Pete Beach.
 Locals and visitors call this landmark “the pink palace.”
 Around since the 1920s, it’s been a romantic and remarkable place to stay or grab a meal and a drink for many years.
 It’s one of the best restaurants in St. Petersburg FL.

 The bar on the beach at Don CeSar is one of my favorite places to grab a cocktail and unwind.
 It simply doesn’t get much better than a visit to “The Don.”